pac4j/pac4j/README.md

 ### `pac4j` is an easy and powerful security engine for Java to authenticate users, get their profiles and manage authorizations in order to secure web applications.

 It provides a comprehensive set of [**concepts and components**](http://www.pac4j.org/docs/main-concepts-and-components.html).
 It is based on Java 8 and available under the Apache 2 license.
-It is **available for most frameworks / tools** and **supports most authentication / authorization mechanisms**.
+It is **available for most frameworks/tools** and **supports most authentication/authorization mechanisms**.

 ## Available implementations (*Get started by clicking on your framework*):